gcantieni/hive-mind/README.md

 ### Ideas for future development:
 * Create ants, bears, mice, and other invaders
-* Create a broader map and universe to explore
+* Create a broader map and universe to explore along with a mini-map representation.
 * Include flowers that need to be tended and harvested for honey
 * Reward the player for helping the flowers and have the flowers reproduce
 * Manage resources and create a huge bee colony
 * Add obstacles later in the game, such as pesticides
 * Add elements that raise awareness of the modern issues that keep killing off bee colonies.
+* Control the beehive's temperature using workers to fan the hive
+* Get all bees in a cluster for the winter, then see which hives survive

-### Nitty-gritty ideas
+### Nitty-gritty checklist
-* Menu of possible objects to place
+* ~~Menu of possible objects to place~~
 * A sign of which object you've chosen and a translucent version that hovers around the mouse
+* A starting (randomly generated?) map of flowers read from a JSON file.
+* A resources bar on the menu that measures honey/pollen/water/resin supply